whatyouhide/whatyouhide.github.io/_posts/2020-11-14-rpc-over-rabbitmq-with-elixir.md

 It's worth focusing on the **response queue**.
 This queue is declared by all AMQP channels in the caller pool when they start up.
 This is a common pattern in RabbitMQ since declaring resources (queues, exchanges, and bindings) is *idempotent*, that is, you can do it as many times as you want and the resource is declared only once.

 The response queue is declared with a key property: `auto_delete`.
 When this property is present, a queue is deleted as soon as there are no channels consuming from it anymore.
 This is exactly the behavior we want: as long as a caller pool is "up and running", there's gonna be at least one channel consuming from the queue and handing responses over to caller processes.
 However, if the whole pool or the whole node for the caller goes down then the queue will be deleted.
 This works perfectly, because if the caller node goes down, then we likely lost the "context" of the requests, and even if the node will come back up then it won't know what to do with the responses anymore.
+As [one RabbitMQ documentation page][rabbitmq-direct-reply-to] puts it:

+> Reply messages sent using \[RPC\] are in general not fault-tolerant; they will be discarded if the client that published the original request subsequently disconnects.
+The assumption is that an RPC client will reconnect and submit another request in this case.

 In this way, we allow RabbitMQ to clean itself up and avoid leaving garbage in it, without writing any code to do so.

 The code for each AMQP channel that consumes responses goes something like this: